Connect with us

 DTS Virtual:X Logo with Illustration

 DTS Virtual:X is built on the same principles as DTS:X, which is to provide an immersive listening experience that includes overhead sound effects.
-However, where it is different from DTS:X (and DTS Neural:X) is that it provides an immersive listening experience without extra speakers.
+However, where it is different from DTS:X (and DTS Neural:X) in that it provides an immersive listening experience without extra speakers.
+DTS Virtual:X works with both DTS:X and non-DTS:X encoded content.

-Using proprietary algorithms Virtual:X analyzes audio signals in real-time and guesses where rear and height sound objects should be directed in a 3D listening space.
+Using proprietary algorithms Virtual:X analyzes audio signals in real-time and approximates where rear and height sound objects should be directed in a 3D listening space.
 For example, you can add virtual surround and height to a system that only has two speakers, or add virtual height channels to a standard 5.1 or 7.1 channel speaker system.

-The DTS Virtual:X processing tricks your ears into perceiving the presence of additional “virtual” speakers and does not require wall or ceiling reflections to work.
+The DTS Virtual:X psychoacoustic processing tricks your ears into perceiving the presence of additional “virtual” speakers and does not require wall or ceiling reflections to work.

 DTS Virtual:X can be included in TVs, soundbars, and home theater receivers at the discretion of the manufacturer.
 When shopping for a TV, soundbar, or home theater receiver, check to see if it offers DTS Virtual:X processing.
+In our experience virtual surround is not as effective at generating an immersive experience as discrete immersive surround with in-ceiling or reflective height speakers, but for irregular room environments or if budget constraints are tight, virtual surround is certainly more effective than no surround at all.

 Using DTS Virtual:X is easy.